 Read to Your Shelter Pet & Ice Cream Social

-Thank you all attendees, volunteers and sponsors, and sponsors Econo Foods and Globe Printing.
-Ice cream was served at the event, a movie, Maddie’s Tail Wag activity station, Read to Your Shelter Pet program information, each child took home a free book and learn about the UPAWS Little Free Library.
-Each event and grant impacts literacy in Michigan!
+Thank you all attendees, volunteers and sponsors Econo Foods and Globe Printing.
+READ TO YOUR SHELTER PET – In addition to receiving ice cream, participants viewed a movie, colored items at Maddie’s Tail Wag activity station, and received Read to Your Shelter Pet program information.
+Each child took home a free book and learned about the UPAWS Little Free Library.

 LLF Michigan has contributed to UPAWS to assist with the set up of their “Read to Your Shelter Pet Program” as part of their developing “Kids Clubs” .
 This program pairs children with pets and books.
 Reading to the pets fosters socialization for the pet while increasing the child’s reading skills.